panel presenting Chatelain's Humoristic Garden

 pictures courtesy of Marie-José Georges, director Palais Idéal

-Displayed on panels of some 50x50 cm, as in above image, the exposition will introduce the visitors of the Palais Idéal to twenty-seven art brut artists and thirteen creators of art environments.
+Displayed on panels of some 50x50 cm, as in above image, the exposition introduced the visitors of the Palais Idéal to 27 art brut artists and 13 creators of art environments.

-Focussing in this note in particular on environments, the topic of this blog, it is good to establish that Laurent Danchin in selecting the examples, has opted to show creations from several countries, in this way indicating the international dimension of the field, while he also shows various states of preservation, some extant, some in danger or abandonned.
+Focusing in this note in particular on art environments, the topic of this blog, it is good to establish that Laurent Danchin in selecting the examples, has opted to show creations from several countries, in this way indicating the international dimension of the field, while he also shows various states of preservation, some extant, some in danger or abandoned.

-this picture (via website Les rochers de l Abbé Fouré) shows part of the exhibition
+Les rochers de l Abbé Fouré shows part of the exhibition

 The Palais Idéal hosts thousands of visitors each year so this exposition is a praiseworthy contribution to the dissemination of information among the general public about outsider artists and art environments, topics that only sparsely get attention by the mainstream media and the mainstream art world.